Tomato Meat Sauce (Ragu)2012-07-19

 Tomato sauce is a relatively recent addition to the Italian culinary scene.
-For hundreds of years after the tomato was introduced to Europeans it was considered poisonous.
-Today, some individuals classify the tomato as a super food.
+Hundreds of years after the tomato was introduced to Europeans it was still considered poisonous.
+Today, some organizations classify the tomato as a super food.
 How times have changed.

-Although this recipe is for tomato meat sauce the meat can be omitted if desired.
+Although this recipe is for Tomato Meat Sauce you can omitted the meat if desired.
 Meat sauce, also known as ragu, is served in central Italy more often than in Southern Italy.
-When an Italian refers to pasta with rage, they do not mean pasta with a popular brand of bottled tomato sauce sold in the United States.
-They mean a thin tomato meat sauce without vegetables (Bolognese has vegetables and milk)
+When an Italian refers to pasta with ragu, they do not mean pasta with a popular brand of bottled tomato sauce sold in the United States.
+They mean a thin tomato meat sauce without vegetables (unlike Bolognese with vegetables and milk).

-You can make tomato meat sauce in about an hour, but slow simmering not only improves the flavor it thickens the sauce.
+You can make tomato meat sauce in about an hour, but slow simmering improves the flavor and thickens the sauce.
 I generally simmer this sauce about 2 hours.
-With a good heavy bottomed pot that evenly distributes the heat, it only requires occasional stirring on low heat; about every 30 minutes.
-Give the sauce a quick stir every 30 minutes or so to check the thickness.
+With a good quality heavy bottomed pot for even heat distribution, give the sauce a quick stir about every 30 minutes to check the thickness.

-This tomato meat sauce recipe can be halved or doubled.
-Once cooled, you can divide the sauce into 1, 2 or more serving containers (about 1 cup per serving) and frozen it for later use.
-Thaw frozen sauce in the refrigerator (allow 1 to 2 days), on the stove over low heat heat or in your microwave oven per the manufacturers recommended settings.
+This Tomato Meat Sauce recipe can be halved or doubled.
+Once cooled, you can divide the sauce into 1, 2 or more serving containers (about 1 cup, 220 gram per serving) and froze it for later use.
+Thaw frozen sauce in the refrigerator (about 1 to 2 days), on the stove over low heat heat or in your microwave oven per the manufacturers recommended settings.

-Omit beef and pork for a vegetarian tomato sauce.
+Omit beef and sausage for a vegetarian tomato sauce.

 Substitute cooked shredded chicken during the last 30 minutes instead of beef and pork.

-Omit beef an pork and add your favorite seafood or combination of seafood.
+Substitute your favorite seafood or combination of seafood for the meat.
 Tuna is a popular seafood added to tomato sauce.
 Other types include mussels, octopus and squid.